smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/02-Docker-image/README.md

 Let's use a `RUN` instruction in order to ask Docker to install the python packages required by our package.

-Looks like we are almost finished: our `Dockerfile` now enables use to build an image:
+Looks like we are almost finished.
+Our `Dockerfile` now enables us to build an image:
 - based on a linux distribution
 - running python code
 - where our code is copied